15 August 2021

 "I be suspicious something be up," Mam said.

 "On the other picture, should he be smoking at all?"
-Ben asked as she got the first photo up for him to see as well.
+Ben asked as she also got the first photo up for him to see.

 "I wouldn't think so, and I wonder if the cancer be more the problem than the fall."
 She said.
 "He has follow-up treatments coming and his wife cancelled them because he doesn't want to go through any more of that, and that's why I be wondering."

-When Tonya heard this she got back to the daughter and asked what was going on.
+When Tonya heard this, she returned to the daughter and asked what was happening.
 It seems she and her Mam went to visit and were told visiting hours were over and they couldn't come in.
 Upset by this, they went to the local apothecary and bought a wheelchair.
-They drove back to the facility which turned out not to be a hospice, but a rehab centre, snuck in and removed him to the car where they belted him in and took off for the daughter's home.
+They drove back to the facility, which turned out not to be a hospice, but a rehab centre, snuck in and removed him to the car where they belted him in and took off for the daughter's home.
 So when nurse found he was missing the Guardia would probably go to Auntie's residence, not the daughter's.
 Sly they be.

-Both thinking this was funny added he was glad to be "home."
+Both thought this was funny, and he was glad to be "home."
 She further said they would find another REHAB place for him.
 Hum, hospice?
 Rehab?
-Big difference in what these two places are about.
-What be wrong with them?
-If he was on medication and now be cold turkey off of it, how is that affecting him?
-Medical places communicate with each other and if another rehab centre knows that he was taken without discharge paperwork, they aren't going to want to take him in.
+There is a big difference between what these two places are about.
+What's wrong with them?
+If he was on medication and now went cold turkey off of it, how is that affecting him?
+Medical places communicate with each other, and if another rehab centre knows that he was taken without discharge paperwork, they aren't going to want to take him in.

 Mam asked me, "If someone you loved was dying would you "kidnap" them and joyride to a relative's house?"

-Well, no, but we don't know the entire situation (I don't think anyway), so who knows?
-So we be living in a state of confusion.
-Something isn't right here, but why would we be told uncle was on death's door (yet he doesn't look like he is), and clearly he be doing ok so far, so what be the true story here?
+No, we don't know the entire situation (I don't think anyway), so who knows?
+So we'll be living in a state of confusion.
+Something isn't right here, but why would we be told uncle was on death's door (yet he doesn't look like he is), and clearly he's doing ok so far, so what's the true story here?
 And why were we told he was going to have to enter a hospice and instead, we find he entered rehab?
 We are all at a high level of perplexity after days of sadness and tears.
-So here begins the beginning of a living nightmare methinks for me Mam, to the kidnappers they seem to have gotten a moment of glee out of their deviousness.
+So here begins the beginning of a living nightmare, methinks, for me, Mam, to the kidnappers, they seem to have gotten a moment of glee out of their deviousness.
 But you and I know, if things go pear-shaped, that joy won't last, it will be "What have we done?"
 Or maybe not, instead they may find a way of reasoning their behaviour as we gave him a last good time.
-So confusing because one doesn't know if one should laugh or cry.
+It is confusing because one doesn't know whether to laugh or cry.

 Gabe